mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 ---
 layout: layout.pug
-navigationTitle: Install Kaptain on DKP 2.x
+navigationTitle: Add Kaptain to DKP Catalog Applications
-title: Install Kaptain on DKP 2.x
+title: Add Kaptain to DKP Catalog Applications
 menuWeight: 8
-excerpt: Install Kaptain on DKP 2.x
+excerpt: Add Kaptain to DKP Catalog Applications before deploying to clusters.
 beta: false
 enterprise: false
 ---

 <p class="message--warning"><strong>WARNING: </strong>
-Kaptain deploys to all clusters in your selected Workspace.
-If you do not want to deploy Kaptain to a certain cluster, you must move it to another Workspace.
+You can deploy Kaptain to a cluster in a selected Workspace.
+If you do not intend to deploy Kaptain to a certain cluster, you must switch the Workspace you are deploying to or move that cluster to another Workspace.
 </p>

 ## Requirements